 Moreover, please refer to the Government of Canada website which has additional resources on travel.

 During your Kilimanjaro climb, safety is our number one priority.
-The guides are fantastic at watching your symptoms and can help you assess whether it is altitude sickness, tiredness or a headache that you are suffering from.
+The guides are highly experienced at monitoring your symptoms and can help you assess whether it is altitude sickness, tiredness or a headache that you are suffering from.
 The head guides have Wilderness First Responder Medical Training, which is the highest available training specializing in emergency situations within remote settings.

 There is intermittent mobile coverage on the mountain.
 Signals are limited, but as long as the weather is relatively clear, there are places each day where you will most likely be able to pick up coverage.
-The guides will be able to tell you the best rocks to stand on!
 In case of an emergency, the guides carry mobile phones and radios.

 It is important to leave no rubbish behind on the mountain.
 We follow the local guidelines on cultural and environmental protection issued by the National Park leaving wilderness camps clean and carrying off glass and tin.
 Biodegradable personal soaps and toothpastes can also help minimize your footprint.